 But the harsh reality is that there are very few cases where business credit card issuers won’t request your SSN.
 Which means that you’ll seldom get a business credit card without your personal credit coming into play (but it is possible to get certain business cards without personal guarantees).

 We’ll talk about why later on.
 But first, we’ll mention a few cards that you can at least apply for with an EIN.
-Just remember that doing so won’t help most business owners avoid a personal credit check or personal guarantee, and you’ll likely still have to provide your SSN before you’re approved (the Brex card at the end is the one exception).
+Just remember that doing so won’t help most business owners avoid a personal credit check or personal guarantee, and you’ll likely still have to provide your SSN before you’re approved (the Brex and Stripe cards are exceptions).

 You don’t have to look far to find a business credit card you can apply for with an EIN.
 Browse business credit cards from a variety of major issuers, and most will be accompanied by an application that looks something like the one below (it’s for the Ink Business Preferred℠ Credit Card (Review)).